zippyprod/python-challenge/README.md

 # python-challenge
 Python 3 Challenge
-#### PyPoll results screenshot
+## PyPoll & PyBank results screenshot
-Pyproll screens shot is located in the PyPoll folder
+PyPoll screens shot is located in the PyPoll folder PyBank screen shot is located in the PyBank folder